jonlpersson/ed-latimore/site/_posts/2020-01-16-6-signs-youre-definitely-addicted-to-porn.md

 The problem is simple, and no pill can fix it:

-*You can' t get it up because you masturbate twice a day, every day, to the most exaggerated and unrealistic depictions of sex on the internet.*
+*You can't get it up because you masturbate twice a day, every day, to the most exaggerated and unrealistic depictions of sex on the internet.*

 No human woman will compare to a dozen beautiful naked women performing deviant sexual acts in the best lighting, looking like they're having a blast—especially when endless varieties of that woman can be accessed on-demand.

-The levels of reported ED issues among young men has skyrocketed in recent years.
+The levels of reported ED issues among young men have skyrocketed in recent years.
 To anyone familiar with the porn epidemic this is not surprising at all.

 * In 2012, [Swiss researchers found](https://www.brainblogger.com/2017/10/06/excessive-porn-consumption-can-cause-erectile-dysfunction-myth-or-truth/){: target="_blank"} Erectile Dysfunction (ED) rates of 30% in a cross-section of Swiss men aged 18 to 24.
 * A 2013, [Italian researchers found](https://www.jsm.jsexmed.org/article/S1743-6095&#40;15&#41;30428-8/fulltext){: target="_blank"} that 1 in 4 men under the age of forty have reported some type of erectile dysfunction.